DaveCTurner/paxos-dojo/README.md

 If both of the `promised` messages include the `max-accepted-value:$MAXVALUE` field then look at the `max-accepted-proposal:$MAXPROP` field, and set `$VALUE` to the `$MAXVALUE` of the message with the greater `$MAXPROP`.
 In the case of a tie, they will both be equal so it doesn't matter which one is picked.

 A simple Proposer implementation is to keep a list of all messages received and check each new message against all the items that are already in the list, looking for pairs that match on `$PROP` but not on `$NAME`.
+When such a pair is found, the `$VALUE` can be calculated and the `proposed` message sent as described above.

 ### Acceptor

-The Acceptor is the most complicated.
+The Acceptor is the most complicated module.
+It has a name, `$NAME`, which will be agreed with the facilitator in advance as it must not clash with that of the other Acceptors.

 It receives two kinds of message:

     {"type":"prepare","proposal":$PROP}
     {"type":"proposed","proposal":$PROP,"value":$VALUE}

+Under the conditions set out below it may respond to these, respectively, with:

+    {"type":"promised","proposal":$PROP,"by":$NAME,"max-accepted-proposal":$MAXPROP,"max-accepted-value":$MAXVALUE}
+    {"type":"accepted","proposal":$PROP,"by":$NAME,"value":$VALUE}

+It can send a `promised` message...
+TODO

+It may respond

-It may respond to a "prepare" message with a "promised" message, and to a "proposed" message with an "accepted" message.
+It may respond to a `prepare` message with a `promised` message, as long as it all the `and to a `proposed` message with an `accepted` message.